Josue87/roboxtractor/README.md

 <p align="center">
 This tool has been developed to extract endpoints marked as disallow in robots.txt file.
-It crawls the file directly on the web and has a waybackmachine query mode (1 query for each of the previous 5 years).
+It crawls the file directly on the web and has a wayback machine query mode (1 query for each of the previous 5 years).

+Possible uses of **roboXtractor**:

+* Generate a customized wordlist of endpoints for later use in a fuzzing tool (**-m 1**).
+* Generate a list of URLs to visit (**-m 0**).
 </p>
 <br/>